 Skip to main content

-A send begins when your application calls the Courier API to send a message.
-Courier renders your content, determines which channels to use, and sends through your configured providers.
+A send begins when your application calls the Courier API.
+Courier renders your content, applies user preferences, determines the right channel, and sends the message through your configured providers.
 Each message is tracked from request to delivery so you can monitor outcomes in real time.
-Courier provides a single source of truth for message observability across all channels.
+Courier provides a single source of truth for message observability across every channel.

 You decide what to send and who should receive it.
-Courier manages how it gets there.
-It handles routing, preferences, retries, and logging automatically.
+Courier manages how it gets there, including routing, preferences, retries, failover, and logging.
 A single API call is all it takes to send a notification.
-One request handles rendering, routing, preferences, and delivery across every channel.
+One request can handle rendering, routing, preferences, and delivery across email, SMS, push, inbox, chat apps, and more.
 See Send a Message for code examples in every supported language.

 Core Concepts